microsoft/MASS/README.md

 ## Text Summarization

 MASS for text summarization is also implemented on [fairseq](https://github.com/pytorch/fairseq).
-The code is put under [MASS-summarization](MASS-summarization).
+The code is under [MASS-summarization](MASS-summarization).

 ### Dependency